 5. Nonresident manufacturer comes under the long-arm statute when it places their products in the stream of commerce expecting delivery in Nebraska.
 Stoehr v.
 American Honda Motor Co., Inc., 429 F. Supp.
 763 (D. Neb.
 1977).

 6. By statute, the defendant is under state jurisdiction when the defendant contracts to sell motorcycles in Nebraska.
 Hetrick v.
 American Honda Motor Co., Inc., 429 F. Supp.
 116 (D. Neb.
 1976).

 7. Where after the defendant Illinois corporation entered into a distributorship agreement for Nebraska, area contacts were numerous and continuous.
 Nebraska’s antitrust cause of action arose out of interrelated acts allegedly indicating unfair competition; sufficient contacts existed to permit in personam jurisdiction.
 Morton Buildings of Nebraska, Inc. v.
 Morton Buildings, Inc., 333 F. Supp.
 187 (D. Neb.
 1971).

-8. Where the delivery, installation, operation, and alleged injury resulting from defective machine occurred in Nebraska, the manufacturer who had shipped same indirectly was subject to Nebraska jurisdiction.
+8. Where the delivery, installation, operation, and alleged injury resulting from a defective machine occurred in Nebraska, the manufacturer who had shipped the same indirectly was subject to Nebraska jurisdiction.
 Blum v.
 Kawaguchi, Ltd., 331 F. Supp.
 216 (D. Neb.
 1971).

 Case Notes-Not Subject to Jurisdiction:

 1. Neither an act of sexual intercourse between consenting adults nor the failure of a putative father to support his child is an act “causing tortious injury” under the terms of the Nebraska long-arm statute.
 State ex rel Larimore v.
 Snyder, 206 Neb.
 64, 291 N.W.2d 241 (1980).

 2. For tortious acts in another state, jurisdiction for damage action in Nebraska is not supported by telephone calls, travel to Nebraska, and unspecified acts that induced the victim to travel to another state.
 Von Seggern v.
 Saikin, 187 Neb.
 315, 189 N.W.2d 512 (1971).